Giuseppe Manfredi

 Giuseppe Manfredi (17 March 1828 – 6 November 1918) was an Italian professor, jurist, and politician.
 He was president of the Italian Senate in the early 20th century.
-Among his honors, he was made Supreme Knight of the Order of the Holy Annunciation on 4 February 1909.
+Among his honours, he was made Supreme Knight of the Order of the Holy Annunciation on 4 February 1909.

 Early life and education

-Manfredi was born 17 March 1828 in Cortemaggiore, at the time part of Duchy of Parma and Piacenza.
-His parents were Domenico and Paola Enrichetta Fogliazzi Manfredi and he had a brother, Enrico, and a sister, Maria Anna.
+Manfredi was born on 17 March 1828 in Cortemaggiore, at the time part of Duchy of Parma and Piacenza.
+His parents were Domenico and Paola Enrichetta Fogliazzi Manfredi, and he had a brother, Enrico, and a sister, Maria Anna.

 Leaving his home, Manfredi attended a Jesuit high school in Piacenza.
 He received a law degree from the University of Parma in 1849.